-- 4.1 At this stage of the LEIP Phase 3 programme process Council only needs to agree which school project(s) should be submitted for Scottish Government funding support.
-There is no requirement to select the detailed project infrastructure option, however the detail regarding potential options will inform Member's understanding of the level of financial commitment required.
-The learning estate investment programme has two candidate projects Future Forres Academy and Future Buckie High School that are recommended for consideration.
-The project mandates for both these projects have been approved and a Strategic Options Case developed for consideration by the Learning Estate Programme Board.
+- 4.1 At this stage of the LEIP Phase 3 programme process Council only needs to agree which school project should be prioritised for Scottish Government funding support.
+There is no requirement to select the detailed project infrastructure option, however, the detail regarding potential options will inform Member's understanding of the level of financial commitment required.
+The learning estate investment programme identified two candidate projects Future Forres Academy and Future Buckie High School and the Council agreed to submit both.
+The project mandates for both these projects have been approved and respective Strategic Options Case developed for consideration by the Learning Estate Programme Board.
 These are attached at APPENDIX 2 and APPENDIX 3.
-Currently both projects assume an operational date in the 2028/29 timeframe, however, if submitted for LEIP Phase 3 an operational date at the end 2027 will need to be achieved, unless otherwise agreed with the Scottish Government. - 4.2 A policy of 'make do and mend' repair and maintenance was adopted in 2017 and followed previous years of under-investment in the Moray learning estate.
+Currently both projects assume an operational date in the 2028/29 timeframe, however, if successful in their bids for LEIP Phase 3 funding an operational date at the end 2027 will need to be achieved, unless otherwise agreed with the Scottish Government. - 4.2 A policy of 'make-do-and-mend' repair and maintenance was adopted in 2017 and followed previous years of under-investment in the Moray learning estate.
 The lack of investment has left a majority of schools below an acceptable standard for suitability and condition including Forres Academy and Buckie High School.